borenstein-lab/MIMOSA2shiny/docs/analysis_description.md

 ---
 title: What does MIMOSA2 do?
+Description and Terminology
 layout: default
 active: analysis_description
 ---